TaskletWMS/Customization/Templates/Lookup Function/My Lookup 1 - From Input/README.md

 6. In **Handle Icon**, replace `myicon` with your icon id and provide your own image (`myicon.png` in `resources/`).

 7. In **Create Messages**, replace `MY_LOOKUP_1_TITLE` and `MY_LOOKUP_1_MENU` with your message keys and update the label texts.

+8. **Optional:** To switch the entry point to an action on an existing page, use one of the action-based templates as a reference.
+Switching requires changes in both the code and the XML.

 ## Notes